microsoft/ignite25-LAB565-makers-in-action-crafting-microsoft-365-copilot-agents-for-real-world/lab/instructions/lab-mcp.md

 - `Data`: folder with the `candidates.json` file providing the list of candidates.
 - `Services`: folder with the `ICandidateService.cs` interface and the actual `CandidateService.cs` implementation of a service to load and manage the list of candidates.
 - `Tools`: folder with the `HRTools.cs` file defining the MCP tools and the `Models.cs` file defining the data models used by the tools.
-- `DevTunnel_Instructions.MD`: instructions about how to expose the MCP server via a dev tunnel.
 - `Progam.cs`: the main entry point of the project, where the MCP server gets initialized.

 Open a new terminal window from within Visual Studio Code or simply start a new terminal window and move to the root folder of the MCP server project that you just opened.
 Then install dependencies, build, and start the .NET project by invoking the following command: